RomanKosobrodov/RomanKosobrodov.github.io/projects.md

 ### [Multichannel Audio for Matlab](http://mcha.kosobrodov.net)

 mCha is a cross-platform Matlab toolbox for simultaneous recording, processing and playback of multichannel audio.
-It is written in C++ using [JUCE](http://juce.com) and [FFTW](http://example.com) library and is optimised for simultaneous recording and playback of a large number of audio channels.
-It was intended to replace Matlab binding for PortAudio as we did not have success in using this library/toolbox.
+It is written in C++ using [JUCE](http://juce.com) and [FFTW](http://www.fftw.org) library and is optimised for simultaneous recording and playback of a large number of audio channels.
+It was intended to replace Matlab binding for PortAudio since we had problems using it.

 Main features: